 The President of the Board shall appoint an Advisory Committee to assist the Policy Committee in its review of the Code of Conduct.
 The Advisory Committee will be comprised of student representatives, teachers, administrators, parents and community-based organizations, school safety personnel and other school staff.
-The Advisory Committee shall submit its findings and any recommendations to the Board of Education and Superintendent by May 1st of each school year and at such additional times as it deems appropriate.
+The Advisory Committee shall submit its findings and any recommendations to the Board of Education and Superintendent by April 1st (date by which Committee can reasonably be expected to conduct review of Code implementation and generate recommendations) of each school year and at such additional times as it deems appropriate.

-The Policy Committee and Advisory Committee shall consider school-level data including data aggregated to illustrate any trends, and district-level data.
+The Policy Committee and Advisory Committee shall consider school-level data, including data aggregated to illustrate trends and district-level data.
 In conducting the review, the Policy Committee and full Board will consider the effectiveness of the Code's provisions and whether the standards have been applied fairly and consistently.
-Revisions to the Code of Conduct will be made only after at least one public hearing, which shall provide for the participation of school personnel, parents, students and any other interested party.
+Revisions to the Code of Conduct will be made after at least one public hearing, which shall provide for the participation of school personnel, parents, students and any other interested party.
+A minimum of 10 school days' notice shall be provided prior to conducting a public hearing to consider changes to the Code of Conduct.